Palestinians say Kerry appeasing Israel over Iran at their expense

 Amid deep Palestinian pessimism over prospects for a deal, many Israelis also question whether Abbas would be able to keep his armed Islamist Hamas rivals, who rule the Gaza Strip and spurn coexistence with the Jewish state, to an eventual accord.

-Shapiro said Gaza's government would have to change for Palestinian statehood to be fully realised.

 "We are talking about two states for two peoples.
 The Palestinian state will also include Gaza.
 But there has to be a change to the regime there.
-That is clear."
+That is clear," he said.